BMW faces U.S. class action lawsuit over emissions

-FRANKFURT (Reuters) - German carmaker BMW (BMWG.DE) faces a class-action lawsuit filed in a New Jersey court on Tuesday for alleged emissions cheating on diesel vehicles including its X5 and 330d models.
+FRANKFURT, March 27 (Reuters) - German carmaker BMW faces a class-action lawsuit filed in a New Jersey court on Tuesday for alleged emissions cheating on diesel vehicles including its X5 and 330d models.

 “BMW’s representations were misleading for failure to disclose its emissions manipulations,” the suit, which was filed in the United States District Court of New Jersey, said.